 TPAN knows that comprehensive prevention services are the key to reducing the spread of HIV.
-Our organization is dedicated to a non-judgmental, harm reduction approach to keeping our visitors safe.
+Our organization is dedicated to a non-judgemental, harm reduction approach.

-Through a variety of approaches, TPAN reaches thousands of people each year through testing, counseling, and education—and addresses the barriers that keep people from being tested and treated.
-Individuals who test positive for HIV, HCV, or STIs are immediately linked to care and support services as needed.
+TPAN reaches thousands of people each year through testing, counseling, and education-and addresses the barriers that keep people from being tested and treated.
+Individuals who test positive for HIV or HCV are immediately linked to care and support services as needed.

 HIV and Hepatitis C Testing

-We provide free, rapid HIV and hepatitis C (HCV) testing services, post-test counseling, referrals, condom and lubricant distribution at our office and throughout the city's North side via a mobile unit.
+We provide free, rapid HIV and hepatitis C (HCV) testing services, post-test counseling, referrals, condom and lubricant distribution at our office and throughout the city's Northside via a mobile unit.
+Concerned about your vulnerability for HIV infection?
+Learn more about transmission.

 PrEP (Pre-Exposure Prophylaxis)